rollinhand/kivio-proxy/README.md

 ## Usage
 Docker container can be build with `mvn clean package docker:build`.

-Container can be started with `docker run --name nginx-proxy --restart unless-stopped -d nginx-proxy`.
+Container can be started with `docker run -p80:80 --name kivio-proxy --restart unless-stopped -d kivio-proxy`.

 ## Documentation
 Configuration is based on the following resources: